mriot/flex/README.md

 ## 🧩 Extension API

-Communication between your project and the extension is made over WebSockets.
+Communication between your project and the extension is made over websockets.
 You can use the following API to tell the extension what you want to do:

 ``` javascript